linuxsimba/linuxsimba.github.io/_source/_posts/2016-01-22-openstack-heat-network-testing.md

 ---
-title: "Openstack Heat - Creating a Project, Networks and Server only using Heat"
+title: "Creating a Project, Networks and VMs only using Heat"
 tags: ['openstack', 'heat']
 ---